 You cannot use a car policy to cover motorcycles.
 Their coverage is not the same as motorcycle insurance, so it may not provide enough protection if you get into an accident on your bike while riding.

-If you’re ever in a motorcycle accident that wasn’t your fault, contact the Fran Haasch Law Group.
+If you’re ever injured in a motorcycle accident that wasn’t your fault, contact the Fran Haasch Law Group.
 If your insurance company refuses to offer you fair compensation, we’ll work to get you the money you deserve.
-Get in touch with us for a free case evaluation.